 According to Kaplan, the super-exam MCQs will examine the application of functional legal knowledge to realistic situations encountered by solicitors in practice.
 They will test key concepts and fundamental principles in each area, rather than isolated facts, memorised numbers or esoteric topics.

-When writing questions, the designers of SQE stage 1 strive to avoid irrelevant difficulty by using concise and clear English and the wording that will not try to trick the candidates.
+When writing bar exam questions, the designers of SQE stage 1 strive to avoid irrelevant difficulty by using concise and clear English and the wording that will not try to trick the candidates.
 The questions in the stem are expected to be focused and pose one specific task.

 As for the answer options, the designers intend to keep them short, unambiguous, and to avoid vague terms, tricky wording or options which differ on more than one dimension.